HomeVisionPrinciplesGet StartedGitHub

 AI that doesn't serve humanity is extracting from it.

 If you can't audit the ethics, they're marketing.
-Here are six requirements for verifiably ethical AI — and why closed-source systems can't meet them.
+Here are seven requirements for verifiably ethical AI — and why closed-source systems can't meet them.

 Try it yourself.
 Everything on this page is implemented today.